Amritbani Satguru Ravidas Maharaj Ji

 Amritbani Satguru Ravidas Maharaj Ji (ਅੰਮ੍ਰਿਤਬਾਣੀ ਸਤਿਗੁਰੂ ਰਵਿਦਾਸ ਮਹਾਰਾਜ ਜੀ), Amritbani of Guru Ravidas, or Amritbani Granth, is the holy book of the Ravidassia religion.
-It was compiled released to provide an ideological basis and contemporary history for the new religion which only formed in 2010, to provide a future vision for it.
+It was compiled released to provide an ideological basis and contemporary history for the new religion which formed in 2010, to provide a future vision for it.

 History

 Amritbani of Guru Ravidas was compiled and edited by Ramanand Dass of Dera Sach Khand.
 The holy book's completion was announced by the Sant Samaj and by Dera Sach Khand at Shri Guru Ravidass Janam Asthan on 30 January 2011, the 633rd anniversary of the birth of Ravidas.

 On 1 February 2012, the second anniversary of the creation of the Ravidassia religion, Amritbani of Guru Ravidaswas placed at a shrine dedicated to Ravidas in Bootan Mandi, Jalandhar, Punjab.

 Contents

 Teachings

 The Amritbani contains bani of Ravidass.
 The title page features the Har Nishaan symbol and a statement enjoining readers to wish each other "Jai Gurdev".
 The book contains photos of Ravidas and of Shri Guru Ravidass Janam Asthan.
 The book also includes a list of the teachings of Ravidas and general principles of the Ravidassia religion.